(I actually prefer the word weird but I guess they have similar meanings).

 In another example, I spent time researching about how I could potentially write a post for Forbes and found a current writer on Twitter that looked cool, so dropped him a Tweet:

-I didn’t manage to get approval to write the post myself, but was heavily featured in this article (912 Shares) that Kavi produced from my “BIG idea”.
+I didn’t manage to get approval to write the post myself, but was heavily featured in an article on Forbes.com (912 Shares) that Kavi produced from my “BIG idea”.

 All because, I had done my research.